Home

 18.1 The Company shall prepare and maintain lists of its employees according to their seniority dates as required by this Agreement, which lists shall be divided into occupational sequences of occupational titles and shall furnish initial copies thereof to the Union.
 The Company shall keep such lists up to date, and permit the President to inspect them from time to time on request.
 The rights of employees under this Article shall be determined in accordance with their relative positions on the appropriate seniority list and other provisions of this Article.

-18.2 Any employee who is injured while on duty shall continue to accumulate seniority during his absence due to such injury, and shall be reinstated, if eligible, in accordance with the provisions of Article 16.6 (b) and Article 18.15 (f), upon recovery, in his former occupational title with full seniority rights, provided he is physically and mentally qualified to do the work, and provided that his job has not been abolished in the meantime.
-If, by reason of the circumstances noted above, such employee cannot be reinstated in his old occupational title, as is available to him, giving him full consideration to his seniority, and for which he is qualified by reason of fitness and ability, and if the new occupational title has a lower maximum wage rate, he shall be paid the maximum rate applicable to the new occupational title.
+18.2 Any employee who is injured while on duty shall continue to accumulate seniority during their absence due to such injury, and shall be reinstated, if eligible, in accordance with the provisions of Article 16.6 (b) and Article 18.15 (f), upon recovery, in their former occupational title with full seniority rights, provided they are physically and mentally qualified to do the work, and provided that their job has not been abolished in the meantime.
+If, by reason of the circumstances noted above, such employee cannot be reinstated in their old occupational title, as is available to them, giving them full consideration to their seniority, and for which they are qualified by reason of fitness and ability, and if the new occupational title has a lower maximum wage rate, they will be paid the maximum rate applicable to the new occupational title.

-18.3 An employee laid off and not in the active employ of the Company shall accumulate seniority during his recall period.
+18.3 An employee laid off and not in the active employ of the Company shall accumulate seniority during their recall period.

-(b) A person transferred by the Company out of the bargaining unit on or after April 1, 1967 shall lose all of his seniority under this collective bargaining agreement unless he returns to active employment in the bargaining unit within thirty (30) days after such transfer.
-An employee who has lost his seniority hereunder and who is later transferred to the bargaining unit shall be considered as a new hire except for purposes of vacation and holiday pay eligibility and credited service under the provisions of the Pension Plan for Hourly Employees.
+18.4 A person transferred by the Company out of the bargaining unit on or after April 1, 1967 shall lose all of their seniority under this collective bargaining agreement unless they return to active employment in the bargaining unit within thirty (30) days after such transfer.
+An employee who has lost their seniority hereunder and who is later transferred to the bargaining unit shall be considered as a new hire except for purposes of vacation and holiday pay eligibility and credited service under the provisions of the Pension Plan for Hourly Employees.

-18.5 Notwithstanding the other provisions of this Agreement, each regular member of the Shop Committee, the Local Union President, Vice President, Financial Secretary and Recording Secretary shall, for purposes of layoff during his official elected tenure of office, be considered the most senior employee in his occupational title, and if there is no work available under his occupational title, he shall exercise his displacement rights.
-During his term of office, each steward shall, for purposes of layoff and remaining on his shift, be considered the most senior employee in his occupational title except for any member of the Shop Committee or above named Local Union Officer who may be in the same title.
-Upon relinquishment of his office, each of the aforesaid persons shall revert to the position on the seniority list to which his seniority entitles him, and shall be laid off if necessary to permit the recall of an employee with greater seniority who was laid off while such person held office.
+18.5 Notwithstanding the other provisions of this Agreement, each regular member of the Shop Committee, the Local Union President, Vice President, Financial Secretary and Recording Secretary shall, for purposes of layoff during their official elected tenure of office, be considered the most senior employee in their occupational title, and if there is no work available under their occupational title, they shall exercise their displacement rights.
+During their term of office, each steward shall, for purposes of layoff and remaining on their shift, be considered the most senior employee in their occupational title except for any member of the Shop Committee or above named Local Union Officer who may be in the same title.
+Upon relinquishment of their office, each of the aforesaid persons shall revert to the position on the seniority list to which their seniority entitles them, and shall be laid off if necessary to permit the recall of an employee with greater seniority who was laid off while such person held office.
 Members of the Shop Committee and above named Local Union Officers shall have preference for assignment to the first shift.

-18.6 An employee shall cease to have any rights based on seniority if he:
+18.6 An employee shall cease to have any rights based on seniority if they:

 (b) is discharged or released for cause, or

-(c) has been laid off and his recall rights have expired, or
+(c) has been laid off and their recall rights have expired, or

 (d) fails to return upon the expiration of a leave of absence, or